Wesley Weber: Cannabis advocacy

 Wesley Weber had been a marijuana farmer in the past.
 In April 1999 he got arrested for exploiting a grow op in the basement of his home in Windsor and again in 2010 for planting marijuana in another farmer's field.
 That year, he was sentenced to 18 months of house arrest and 240 hours of community service.
 In September 2017 Weber used the alias 'Jeff Murray' to speak in front of the city councilors at Toronto's Licensing and Standards Committee and gave his recommendations on how they should regulate cannabis establishments.
 In October 2018, the Cannabis Act legalized the use of marijuana for recreational purpose in Canada.
-Weber declared that he helped finance a chain of cannabis stores named CAFE and according to a CBC News investigation he was one of its founders and early owners.
+Weber declared that he helped finance a chain of cannabis stores named CAFE and according to a CBC News investigation he was one of its founders and main owners.
 His wife served as director of a company that owns one of the properties used by CAFE.
 She was also the guarantor of a 1.7 million dollar loan on that real estate.